allanbeth/rollertec_controller/README.md

 - **MQTT not working:** Verify broker address/port and network connectivity.
 - **GPIO errors:** Ensure you are running as a user with GPIO access (often `sudo` is required on Raspberry Pi).
 - **Logs not updating:** Check file permissions on `rollertec.log`.
+- **Relay not switching:** Double-check GPIO pin numbers, wiring, and that the Pi is supplying 5V to the relay module.
+- **Relay fires but door does not open:** Try increasing the `press_time` value in your configuration.
+Some garage controllers require a longer signal to register a button press.
+- **Remote GPIO not working:** Ensure the pigpio daemon (`pigpiod`) is running on the remote Pi, and that firewalls are not blocking port 8888.

 ---

 ## License

 MIT License.

 ---